mmanciop/opentelemetry-injector/README.md

 ## Usage

+### How it works

+This project works based on a simple principle, namely that OpenTelemetry is going to monitor your application if

+1. The necessary instrumentation is available on the filesystem running under your application
+2. You can activate the instrumentation _somehow_

+Now, (2) is actually possible in many runtimes via `environment variables`, e.g., `JAVA_TOOL_OPTIONS` or `NODE_OPTIONS` (in Node.js 8+).
+However, asking DevOps people to setup environment variables for their apps is a chore, so this project steps in by providing a consistent interface to ensure that the right variables are set for all supported runtimes providing one consistent API using `LD_PRELOAD`.

+In short, `LD_PRELOAD` is a way to _hijack_ the way most application runtimes (think of the Java Virtual Machine, the Node.js V8, etc.) _look up_ environment variables, which is mostly via the `getenv` API of LibC.
+The `LD_PRELOAD` object provided by building this repository does just that: it intercepts calls to `getenv` by runtimes, modifying the results for some runtime-specific environment variables to add what is needed to activate the OpenTelemetry instrumentation.

+Sounds like dark magic, but actually this technique has been used in the commercial APM space for the best part of a decade :-)

 ### Setup the LD_PRELOAD object

 There are two ways to install this `LD_PRELOAD` object so that your applications get automatically monitored with OpenTelemetry: